Dorje Shugden controversy: Schism within the Gelug school

 The Gelugpa school has three great monasteries, namely Sera, Ganden, and Drepung.
 In 2008, the Dorje Shugden controversy led to formal schism within the Gelug school.
 Pomra Khangtsen, one of the sixteen sections of Sera monastery, legally separated itself in India from the rest of Sera, continuing as "Serpom Monastic University" at Bylakuppe.
 Also in 2008, a section of Ganden Shartse at Mundgod similarly separated itself from Ganden and is now known as "Shar Ganden Monastery".
 In these institutions, the monks continue to worship Dorje Shugden as well as follow traditional curricula and other religious practices of their parent institutions.
 A few smaller Gelug monasteries have affiliated themselves with these two monasteries rather than with mainstream Gelug.

 The present abbot of Serpom is Kyabje Yongyal and its acting abbot is Jampa Khetsun.
 The present abbot of Shar Ganden is Lobsang Jinpa.

 Protests

 Hundreds of western Shugden practitioners have staged numerous demonstrations against the Dalai Lama, most recently in 2015 when he opened the Aldershot Buddhist Centre and in Cambridge, and 2014 in San Francisco, Berkeley, Washington, D.C., Oslo, Rotterdam, and Frankfurt.

 In response, the Central Tibetan Administration (CTA) published different statements and corrections to the protesters' claims.
 They also posted two lists of Tibetan participants of the protests and a declaration by former NKT members and ex-practitioners of Dorje Shugden.
-International Campaign for Tibet also condemned the protests, stating in February 2015, "The way group has been denigrating the Dalai Lama is an affront to the Tibetan people and is causing great damage to the broader Tibetan issue."
+International Campaign for Tibet also condemned the protests, stating in February 2015, "The way the group has been denigrating the Dalai Lama is an affront to the Tibetan people and is causing great damage to the broader Tibetan issue."